Another report that ended up FAR longer than planned so grab a cuppa. Or 2….

 The last thing I want to do is upset people, they are there to enjoy the event not be told by me they have to come back tomorrow.
 I must mention that the chap who thought it was 18:30 came up to me the next morning and apologised, he`d gone back and seen it WAS 18:00.
 Fair play to him, many wouldn`t admit that and we had a laugh about it and shook hands with no hard feelings.

 We drove to Koblenz for an Indian with Jorg, Karl and their families along with Darren.
-Being able to legally sit at 110, especially after towing was a nice change.
+Being able to legally sit at 110, especially after towing at 60mph for several hours was a nice change.

 Great company but appallingly poor service.